to research and development of technologies that reduce harmful interactions between humans

 We look at many different types of technologies that can be used to create the most durable, and easy-to-use gear

-We prototype, test and build working devices to be taken to the sea for full scale testing
+We prototype, test and build working devices to be taken to the sea for full scale testing and fishing

 We work with fishermen to use our gear and we gather input from industry and regulators in order to create an easy to use device